-The California Office of the Small Business Advocate administers the California Supplemental Paid Sick Leave Grant, and Round 2 applications will open soon!
+The California Small Business and Nonprofit COVID-19 Supplemental Paid Sick Leave Relief Grant Program is administered by the California Office of the Small Business Advocate (CalOSBA), and Round 2 applications will open soon!
 To find out more about this program and how to qualify, visit www.caspsl.com.

 IBank works directly with nonprofits (called Financial Development Corporations) and Lenders to offer small business loan guarantees.
 As a small business, you can access the list of Lenders that participate in IBank’s loan guarantee programs, as well as contact information for their seven Financial Development Corporations, visit their Participating Lenders webpage to learn more.